DarrenBaldwin07/clerk-rs/README.md

 # An unofficial clerk.dev SDK for rust
-> Note: This SDK is updated frequently to keep up with any changes to the actual Clerk API
+> Note: This SDK is updated frequently to keep up with any changes to the actual Clerk API.
+However, if you  This SDK is by no means affiliated with Clerk.dev.

 A unofficial clerk.dev SDK.
 For more detailed documentation, please reference the clerk docs: https://clerk.com/docs/reference/backend-api